Sucat–Balintawak 230kV

 The Sucat–Paco–Araneta–Balintawak Transmission Line (abbreviated as SA, (Note: Abbreviation used on the line's Sucat–Araneta segment.)
 8LI1QUE-DIM, (Note: NGCP abbreviation of the line's Balintawak–Araneta segment.
 (Introduced by NGCP and putting stickers (the yellow and black one) along Balintawak-Araneta segment, example: [8LI1QUE-DIM] 123.))
 8LI1DIM-MNA, (Note: NGCP abbreviation of the line's Araneta–Paco segment..
 (Introduced by NGCP and putting stickers (the yellow and black one) along Araneta-Paco segment, example: [8LI1DIM-MNA] 123.))
 8LI1MNA-MUN, (Note: NGCP abbreviation of the line's Paco–Sucat segment.
 (Introduced by NGCP and putting stickers (the yellow and black one) along Paco-Sucat segment, example: [8LI1MNA-MUN] 123.))
-SPABTL) also known as Muntinlupa–Manila–Doña Imelda–Quezon Transmission Line, and formerly known as Sucat–Araneta–Balintawak Transmission Line from July 2000 to October 2012, is a 230,000 volt, single-circuit, three-part transmission line in Metro Manila, Philippines that connects Sucat and Balintawak substations of National Grid Corporation of the Philippines (NGCP), with line segment termination at NGCP Araneta substation in Quezon City and Manila Electric Company (Meralco) Paco substation in Paco, Manila.
+SPABTL) also known as Muntinlupa–Manila–Doña Imelda–Quezon Transmission Line, commonly known as Sucat–Balintawak 230kV and formerly known as Sucat–Araneta–Balintawak Transmission Line from July 2000 to October 2012, is a 230,000 volt, single-circuit, three-part transmission line in Metro Manila, Philippines that connects Sucat and Balintawak substations of National Grid Corporation of the Philippines (NGCP), with line segment termination at NGCP Araneta substation in Quezon City and Manila Electric Company (Meralco) Paco substation in Paco, Manila.

 History

 The Sucat–Paco–Araneta–Balintawak Transmission Line began construction in 1996 and went into service in July 2000 which took four years to complete because there is a right of way (ROW) or alignment constraints.
 The line was constructed to increase the transmission output in the urban grid in Metro Manila to cover the increasing demand for electricity and a contribution was to be made to ensuring a continuous supply of electricity and to the macroeconomic objectives of growth and employment, and to address the Luzon power crisis from 1991 to 1993.
 It is one of the shortest transmission lines in the Philippines with its 34 kilometer span.
 The transmission line has four substations to connect but the ROW needs to be flexible which is the reason why the line uses the Skyway Stage 3 ROW.
 The electrical current heads south because the Hermosa–Duhat–Balintawak transmission line connects to Balintawak substation making the power line third of five lines forming the transmission network from Bataan Combined Cycle Power Plant (BCCPP) in Limay, Bataan to Calaca Power Plant in Calaca, Batangas and six to Mak–Ban Geothermal Power Plant in Santo Tomas also in Batangas and Bay in Laguna, and its frequency is 60.14 Hz (every transmission line in Philippines have 60 hertz).
 There are no loads measured but the information, was not publicly available.

 Relocation of the Sucat-Paco segment in 2017.
 The older line has ongoing stripping of conductors (one conductor cut from double bundle phase C) and removal of the old line.
-The newer line is taller (in this image) than the older and the.
-The newer pole's height is equivalent to 230,000-volt Dasmariñas-Las Piñas transmission line.
+The newer line is taller (in this image) than the older line.
+The newer pole's height is equivalent to that of the 230,000-volt Dasmariñas-Las Piñas transmission line.